Summit 26 from June 1-4 in San Francisco

 What You'll Learn

-• Build a Snowflake Native App using Cortex Code AI-powered CLI with natural language commands
+• Deploy a self-managed routing solution using Cortex Code AI-powered CLI with natural language commands

 • Use Snowpark Container Services to run OpenRouteService as a self-managed routing engine